awsdocs/amazon-ec2-user-guide/doc_source/security-iam-awsmanpol.md

 This policy is attached to the service\-linked role named **AWSServiceRoleForEC2Spot** to allow Amazon EC2 to launch and manage Spot Instances on your behalf\.
 For more information, see [Service\-linked role for Spot Instance requests](spot-requests.md#service-linked-roles-spot-instance-requests)\.

-## AWS managed policy: EC2FastLaunchServiceRolePolicy<a name="security-iam-awsmanpol-EC2FastLaunchServiceRolePolicy"></a>

-This policy is attached to the service\-linked role named **AWSServiceRoleForEC2FastLaunch** to allow Amazon EC2 to create and manage a set of pre\-provisioned snapshots that reduce the time it takes to launch instances from your Windows faster launching\-enabled AMI\.
-For more information, see the service\-linked role section in [Configure your AMI for faster launching](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/windows-ami-version-history.html#win-ami-config-fast-launch)\.

 ## Amazon EC2 updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>

 View details about updates to AWS managed policies for Amazon EC2 since this service began tracking these changes\.